 Over the 500 years until 1500, the Norse influence was largely displaced by the Gaelic-speaking Scots.
 Meanwhile, The Early Scots language slowly expanded its influence to become the most common language spoken in the Borders, the Central Lowlands, the coastal fringe of Aberdeenshire, Caithness and the Northern Isles.
 Everywhere else, including a large part of Dumfries and Galloway and South Ayrshire, spoke Scottish Gaelic.
 Over the 500 years since 1500, Scots has remained a commonly spoken language, but largely displaced by Scottish English, much more closely related to English, for the written word and by many in speech as well.
 Increasing use of Scots and Scottish English across Scotland forced Scottish Gaelic to steadily retreat west: sometimes as a result of deliberate Government policy, to the point that fewer and fewer people could speak it.
-In recent increasing efforts have been made to halt the decline in Gaelic, though in 2001 the figure for those who could speak it stood at 1.2% of the population, the lowest ever recorded, and down from 1.2% ten years earlier.
+In recent increasing efforts have been made to halt the decline in Gaelic, though in 2011 the figure for those who could speak it stood at 1.1% of the population, the lowest ever recorded, and down from 1.2% ten years earlier.

 The last Gaelic-only speakers in Scotland were recorded in 1971, which means that as a visitor if you can speak English you'll have no problem being understood.
 But because Scots (the language) remains in spoken use by many Scots (the people), visitors can find that understanding what is said to them can be less straightforward than being understood: it can take a little time to "tune in" to what really does amount to a different, though related, language.
 An additional complication is that there are at least four different dialects of Scots in use in different parts of Scotland.
 One of them, "North East Scots" is sufficiently distinct for it to carry a separate name, "Doric".